DevSugv/Mephedr0ne/README.md

 then user number of parrel tasks, and finally it starts attacking while showing status of the website every 5s

 Avaiable attack options:
-1 - SYN Flood
+SYN Flood,
-2 - UDP Flood
+UDP Flood,
-3 - ICMP Flood
+ICMP Flood,
-4 - HTTP Flood
+HTTP Flood,
-5 - Slowloris
+Slowloris,
-6 - WebSocket Flood
+WebSocket Flood,
-7 - Slow POST
+Slow POST,
-8 - TCP Flood
+TCP Flood,
-9 - Every attack at once
+Every attack at once.

 NOTE: This tool has been made only for ethical hacking with permission.